George W. Romney

 George Wilcken Romney (July 8, 1907 – July 26, 1995) was an American businessman and politician.
-A member of the Republican Party, he served as chairman and president of American Motors Corporation from 1954 to 1962, the 43rd governor of Michigan from 1963 to 1969, and 3rd secretary of Housing and Urban Development from 1969 to 1973.
-He was the father of Mitt Romney, former governor of Massachusetts and 2012 Republican presidential nominee who currently serves as United States senator from Utah; the husband of 1970 U.S. Senate candidate Lenore Romney; and the paternal grandfather of current Republican National Committee chair Ronna McDaniel.
+A member of the Republican Party, he served as chairman and president of American Motors Corporation from 1954 to 1962, the 43rd governor of Michigan from 1963 to 1969, and 3rd secretary of housing and urban development from 1969 to 1973.
+He was the father of Mitt Romney, who served as United States senator from Utah and as governor of Massachusetts and was the 2012 Republican presidential nominee; the husband of 1970 U.S. Senate candidate Lenore Romney; and the paternal grandfather of former Republican National Committee chair Ronna McDaniel.

-Romney was born to American parents living in the Mormon colonies in Mexico; events during the Mexican Revolution forced his family to flee back to the United States when he was a child.
+Romney was born to American parents living in the polygamist colonies in Mexico; events during the Mexican Revolution forced his family to flee back to the United States when he was a child.
 The family lived in several states and ended up in Salt Lake City, Utah, where they struggled during the Great Depression.
-Romney worked in a number of jobs, served as a Mormon missionary in the United Kingdom, and attended several colleges in the U.S. but did not graduate from any of them.
+Romney worked in a number of jobs, served as a missionary of the Church of Jesus Christ of Latter-day Saints (LDS Church) in the United Kingdom, and attended several colleges in the U.S. but did not graduate from any of them.
 In 1939, he moved to Detroit and joined the American Automobile Manufacturers Association, where he served as the chief spokesman for the automobile industry during World War II and headed a cooperative arrangement in which companies could share production improvements.
-He joined Nash-Kelvinator in 1948, and became the chief executive of its successor, American Motors Corporation, in 1954.
+He joined Nash-Kelvinator Corporation in 1948, and became the chief executive of its successor, American Motors, in 1954.
 There he turned around the struggling firm by focusing all efforts on the compact Rambler car.
 Romney mocked the products of the "Big Three" automakers as "gas-guzzling dinosaurs" and became one of the first high-profile, media-savvy business executives.
-Devoutly religious, he presided over the Detroit Stake of the Church of Jesus Christ of Latter-day Saints.
+Devoutly religious, he was president of the LDS Church's Detroit stake.